hemanshuchauhan/coya/README.md

 # coya
-Sample Automation exercise for Coya
+Sample BDD based Automation framework - Coya

 ===============
 This is a sample BDD based automation framework build with selenium, cucumber-jvm and Maven.